 Our Top Tips For Anxious Drivers

 Before you even get in the car, it may help you to have a little relaxation routine to ease your mind and body.
 If you’re prone to anxiety attacks, make sure you eat a nutritious meal and hydrate adequately prior to your driving sessions.
 You’ll also want to wear comfortable clothes and shoes.
 Should you start to feel nervous, deep abdominal breathing can help immensely.
 Focusing on these slow breaths will take your mind off your nervousness.
 Once you get into the car, check items off your prep list, like adjusting your mirrors and seat.

 Of course, taking adult driving courses are an important part of facing your fears.
-But it’s also important to find an instructor who understands your situation and teaches in a way that reduces, rather than exacerbates, your anxiety.
-All of our instructors and educators for our adult driving classes are highly experienced and knowledgeable.
+But it’s also important to find an trainer who understands your situation and teaches in a way that reduces, rather than exacerbates, your anxiety.
+All of our trainers and educators for our adult driving classes are highly experienced and knowledgeable.
 In fact, they’re the best in the entire state.
-Most adult driving schools will be able to make recommendations for instructors who are particularly adept at working with new or anxious drivers.
-Not every instructor’s teaching style will be the same, so finding an encouraging, understanding instructor can make all the difference.
+Most adult driving schools will be able to make recommendations for trainers who are particularly adept at working with new or anxious drivers.
+Not every trainer’s teaching style will be the same, so finding an encouraging, understanding trainer can make all the difference.